weaveworks-guides/weave-net-legacy/kubernetes/coreos/README.md

 layout: guides
 title: Using Weave with Kubernetes on a CoreOS Cluster
 description: Using a weave network with Kubernetes on CoreOS
-tags: kubernetes, php, ipam, coreos cluster
+tags: kubernetes, php, ipam, coreos
 permalink: /guides/platform/kubernetes/os/coreos/cloud/vagrant/index.html

 shorttitle: Weave and Kubernetes on CoreOS